FuelLabs/sway-applications/native-assets/NFT/project/SPECIFICATION.md

 ### `mint()`

-This function will mint new tokens using a sub-identifier.
+This function will mint new assets using a sub-identifier.

 ### `burn()`

-This function will burn tokens with the given sub-identifier.
+This function will burn assets with the given sub-identifier.

 ## SRC-7